BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 The stretch goals of the Keylime extension is to implement registration process, clarify concepts on how to deliver a public AIK (attestation key) of the hardware TPM to the tenant registrar (involves a certificate authority and libvirt)

 ## Installing and Deploying our Keylime Prototype
+For this project we built two main demonstrations

+1. A new commnucation pipeline between verifiers to allow tenant verifiers to request a quote from the provider verifier's agent which

+2. A new method to handle quote requests in the verifier, it will bath quote request nonces into a merkle tree when they are either concurrent or the hardware TPM is busy.
+Then the verifier also handles redistrobution of the quotes, merkle tree head, and relavent proofs to the tenant verifiers.

+The following provides information on how to setup our prototype keylime environment, as well as run demos proving the validity of the above features.

 ### Environment Setup